viktor-shcherb/open-user-state/README.md

 The token will be encrypted and stored securely in the worker's `user-pat-store` KV namespace.

+### `DELETE /api/token`

+Removes the stored PAT for the current session.
+Subsequent file or repository operations will fail until a new token is provided.

 ### `POST /api/logout`

 Clears the active session cookie on the server so subsequent requests are